Canadian National Railways/VIA Rail Station

 Description of Historic Place

-The Canadian National Railways/VIA Rail Station at Clova is a one-and-a-half-storey railway station, built in 1915-1920.
-It is located in the small community of Clova, on the shore of Lake Duchamp, in northern Quebec.
+The Canadian National Railways/VIA Rail Station at Port-Daniel is a one-storey, wood railway station, built in 1908.
+It is perched on the shoreline of the Gaspé Peninsula, looking out over Port Daniel Bay.
+The station is located at the heart of the town of Port Daniel, with the main highway to the Gaspé running past its town side.
 The formal recognition is confined to the railway station building itself.

-Sources: Heritage Character Statement, Gare du Canadien National, Clova, Québec, February 1996; Christiane Lefebvre, Railway Station Report 274, Gare du Canadien National/VIA Rail, Clova, Québec.
+Sources: Heritage Character Statement, Gare du Canadien National, Municipalité de Port-Daniel, Québec, September 1995; Christiane Lefebvre, Architecte, Railway Station Report 247, Gare du Canadien National/VIA Rail Municipalité de Port-Daniel, Québec.